davenquinn/d3-ternary/README.md

 ```
 and you're off to the races.

-The API is currently in flux, but it makes extensive use of `d3`
+The API  makes extensive use of `d3` shorthands:
-shorthands:
 ```javascript

 function resize(t) {